Four Beauties: Yang Guifei

-Yang Guifei lived in the 8th century, and was the beloved consort of Emperor Xuanzong of Tang.
-She was said to have a face that puts all flowers to shame.
+Yang Guifei lived in the 8th century and was the beloved consort of Emperor Xuanzong of Tang.
+She was said to have had a face that put all flowers to shame.
 Emperor Xuanzong doted on her so much that she was able to persuade him to make her cousin, Yang Guozhong, leading chancellor.

 During the An Lushan Rebellion, as Emperor Xuanzong and his cortege were fleeing from the capital Chang'an to Chengdu, the emperor's guards demanded that he put Yang Guifei to death because they blamed the rebellion on her cousin Yang Guozhong and the rest of her family.
 The emperor capitulated and reluctantly ordered his attendant Gao Lishi to strangle Yang to death.
 Yang Guifei became a tragic figure in later depictions.
 Particularly influential was the Tang poet Bai Juyi's long poem, "Chang hen ge" ("Song of Everlasting Sorrow").

 Idioms

 Well-known idioms describe the Four Beauties.
 The exact origin of these idioms is debated.

 These separate idioms are sometimes merged to describe especially beautiful women or simply to refer to the Four Beauties' legendary good looks.
-The merged idiom is 沉魚落雁，閉月羞花 (sinks fish and entices birds to fall, eclipses the moon and shames flowers); the two parts can also be used separately.
+The merged idiom is 沉魚落雁，閉月羞花 (sinks fish and entices birds to fall, eclipses the moon and shames flowers).
+The two parts are often used separately as chengyu.